exonum/exonum-doc/src/architecture/services.md

 a transaction is not included in the blockchain immediately, but rather bundled with other transactions in a block.

+!!! note "Example"
-**Example.** Currency transfer is a classic example of a blockchain transaction.
+    Currency transfer is a classic example of a blockchain transaction.
     The transaction contains the fields corresponding to the sender’s and recipient’s public keys, the amount of transferred funds and the digital signature created by the sender’s private key.
 See [the cryptocurrency tutorial](../home/cryptocurrency/intro.md) for more details.

 ### Read Requests